-IKMultimedia iRig BlueBoard
+IKMultimedia iRig BlueBoard & iRig BlueTurn

-This incredible pedalboard allows you to turn pages, open menus, enter annotation mode, and much more.
+These incredible pedalboards allow you to turn pages, open menus, enter annotation mode, and much more.
 Each button can be configured to perform up to two actions (a press or a press and hold) for quick access to your most commonly-used tools and features.